Cashflo/api-docs/README.md

 # API Docs
-API Docs for Internal APIs
+API Docs for External/Internal APIs

 ## Usage
 1. Make changes in the API specification in the YML Specification and save it